 There's a better way to represent data for reporting and analytics.

-- Connect transactional events into the timeline
+- Connect transactional events into a timeline

-- Collapse the record set to provide an effective dated set of records.
+- Collapse the record set to provide an effective-dated set of records.

 The above distills down the number of records to only that which is needed and matches transactional and other object changes which means you can join to the data set at the correct point in time rather than approximating.